31 S. Braddock St. | Winchester, VA 22601

 What’s the connection between amino acids and addiction therapy, then?

 One example of a neurotransmitter is serotonin.
-Serotonin is well known for its antidepressant effects, but low levels of this neurotransmitter are also correlated to alcoholism
+Serotonin is well known for its antidepressant effects, but low levels of this neurotransmitter are also correlated to alcoholism.

 When an individual is recovering from an addiction to alcohol, their serotonin levels may be depleted.
 Amino acid therapy provides the specific amino acids and vitamins that support the brain in making more serotonin.